-I knew that one fine day I would face a lack of free space on my Mac computer.
-So, today I skimmed and analyzed my installed applications to see which of them is useless for me.
-The Docker for macOS occupies 1.2 GB and I don’t use it anymore.
-So it’s time to stop Docker from taking up useless disk space.
-If, for your own reasons, you also need to get rid of this app, follow this guide on how to fully and correctly uninstall Docker on Mac.
+Some Mac users face a lack of free space on their computers and need to uninstall unused apps in order to free up disk space.
+The Docker for macOS occupies 1.2 GB.
+If you need to get rid of this app, follow this guide on how to fully and correctly uninstall Docker on Mac.

 Remove Docker Manually